nbicocchi/learn-microservices/modules/observability/slides/2 - Observability (OTLP instrumentation).md

       - jaeger
 ```

-2. Configure the collector using the configuration file provided to the container with volumes.
+2. Configure the collector using the configuration file provided.
+Please note that with this setup metrics are actually discarded and their collection is delegated to Prometheus.

 ```yaml
 receivers: